Ensuring the Safety of Clinical Trial Participants: Meet Eddie Darton, M.D.

-Eddie Darton, M.D., is executive medical director of Safety Evaluation & Risk Management at Sarepta.
-He works on clinical trials evaluating an investigational gene therapy for individuals living with Duchenne.
-We’re sharing his journey to Sarepta and commitment to always keep trial participants safe as part of a series exploring the people and stories behind Sarepta’s genetic medicine revolution.
+Eddie Darton, M.D., is vice president of Pharmacovigilance & Risk Management at Sarepta.
+We’re sharing his journey to Sarepta as part of a series exploring the people and stories behind Sarepta’s genetic medicine revolution.

 picture of Eddie

 Hospital emergency departments tend to be fast-paced, sometimes chaotic environments.
 Providers need to process information quickly, think clearly and act decisively—all while keeping a watchful eye out for subtle or unexpected changes.
 “In the ER, you need to make split-second decisions.
-You can’t sit there and ponder all day,” Eddie said.
+You can’t sit there and ponder all day,” said Eddie Darton, M.D., vice president of Pharmacovigilance & Risk Management at Sarepta.

 While Darton works in drug safety now, he began his career as a physician and worked for a time in the emergency department of a Naval hospital.
 Working in drug safety at a biotech company, where days are mostly spent at a computer pouring over patient data and charts, may seem a far cry from the ER.
 But the roles have more in common than you would think, according to Darton.
 That’s because both are about managing risk, mapping a path to the best outcome and always doing what is right for patients.